d2l-ai/d2l-en/chapter_appendix_math/distributions.md

 * $\mu_X = \mu$,
 * $\sigma_X^2 = \sigma^2$.

-We can sample from the Gaussian (or normal) using numpy.
+We can sample from the Gaussian (or normal) as shown below.

 ```{.python .input}
 np.random.normal(mu, sigma, size=(10, 10))